yard

 Healthy green leaves and tight buds are your keepers.
 Brown stems, dried petals, and swelling seed pods are the parts to remove.

-This same basic idea applies to many flowering plants, from big hydrangeas in beds to container favorites like potted lavender.
+This same basic idea applies to many flowering plants, from big hydrangeas in beds to container favorites.
+Potted lavender responds to the same remove-the-old-growth signal.
 You are telling the plant, "keep growing," not, "season is over."

 content_cutTools and Setup Before You Start